From Guessing to Placeholding: A Cost-Theoretic Framework for Uncertainty-Aware Code Completion: Theoretical Framework

 \begin{corollary} If there exists at least one token position $i$ in the completion sequence where the conditional entropy satisfies $H(y_i^* \mid c, y_{<i}^*) > H^*$, then the Adaptive Placeholder Completion strategy achieves strictly lower overall expected cost than Hard Completion:

 \end{corollary}

-\paragraph{From Theory to Practice} While there is an explicit formula for $H^*$, it is crucial to recognize that this threshold is not a global constant but rather context-dependent.
-Both the conditional entropy $H(y_i^* \mid c, y_{<i}^*)$ and the cost ratio $\frac{C_{\text{PC}}}{C_{\text{HC}}}$ vary across different token positions and coding contexts.
-Consequently, the optimal decision boundary is a dynamic, high-dimensional surface in the model's latent space.
-Therefore, we adopt a learning-based approach: we leverage Supervised Fine-Tuning (SFT) combined with Reinforcement Learning (RL) to train the model to \textbf{implicitly} internalize this decision surface.
+\paragraph{From Theory to Practice} While our derivation establishes an explicit threshold $H^*$, it is crucial to recognize that this formula relies on a maximum entropy (uniform distribution) assumption to provide a worst-case analytical bound.
+In reality, real-world LLM token distributions are highly non-uniform and long-tailed.
+Furthermore, the local cost ratio $C_{\text{PC}} / C_{\text{HC}}$ dynamically shifts across varying coding contexts.
+Consequently, applying a static mathematical threshold is fundamentally intractable for real-world deployment.
+Rather than viewing this as a limitation, we treat this analytical proof as the theoretical motivation for our methodology.
+Because the optimal decision boundary is a dynamic, high-dimensional surface, we formulate the cost-minimization objective as an inductive bias and leverage Supervised Fine-Tuning (SFT) combined with Reinforcement Learning (RL).
+This end-to-end learning approach forces the model to \textbf{implicitly} internalize the complex decision surface without relying on flawed heuristic approximations.